Frequently Asked Questions

 "Are the items new?"

 All of the items we sell are new make authentic Native American handmade items, unless otherwise specified as “pawn” or "vintage" to demonstrate a prior owner and age.
-Items specified as "vintage" are not Native American handmade, unless otherwise stated.
+Items specified as "vintage" are not always Native American handmade, but we do our best to research and specify their make.

 "What materials are used?"